raleel/cfi-srd-pt/0009_Magic.md

 #### (School)
 Following the name of the spell, is the School it belongs to.
 Spells belong to one of eight specific Schools of Magic, and while they are noted for both Arcane and Divine spells, the information is of most use to casters of the Arcane persuasion.
 While most mages remain generalists, being able to learn any spell, some prefer to concentrate on one School at the expense of others.

 For example, the School of Evocation specializes in manipulating unseen sources of power to create devastating damaging effects, granting access to spells such as Fireball, Lightning Bolt, and Magic Missile.
-On the other hand, the School of Enchantment teaches spells that affect the minds of others, allowing the caster to control or influence their normal behavior.
+On the other hand, the School of Enchantment teaches spells that affect the minds of others, allowing the caster to control or Influência their normal behavior.
 This School includes spells such as Charm Person, Befuddle, and Command.

-A magic-user's spell book might only contain spells of a single School, or it could contain several spells of each.
+A magic-user's spell book might only contain spells of a Cantole School, or it could contain several spells of each.
 The precise balance or lack thereof is dependent upon the original creator of the spell book.

 Spells of the School of Enchantment have (Charm) noted as a reminder that these spells are typically subject to immunity by elves and half-elves.